Last reviewed on 2nd May 2022

 Use our calculator to see how much you can borrow for a buy to let mortgage and how much interest you’d pay each month.

 Interest-only mortgage rates for buy to let

-To get the best interest-only buy to let deals, it’s often advised to use deposits of around 40%.
+To get the best buy to let deals, it’s often advised to use deposits of around 40%.
 This is because lenders tend to offer their best deals at 60% loan to value.
 It’s understandable that a 40% deposit isn’t possible for most investors.
 Nonetheless, this is the point at which the best deals are typically offered.

 The majority of buy to let lenders will require at least 25% for an interest-only mortgage, whereas some lenders may accept just 15%.
-Lower deposits will entail higher rates and fees so do bear this in mind.
+Lower deposits mean higher rates and fees so do bear this in mind.
 Paying over the odds can have a negative impact on the amount of rental profit you make, so it’s important not to overlook this.

-Investing in property should always start with calculating the costs and profits and whether or not the property you wish to purchase is a viable investment.
+Investing in property should always start with calculating the costs and profits and whether or not the property you wish to purchase is a suitable investment.
 There are many different types of buy to let mortgages and just because an interest-only mortgage is popular with investors, it doesn’t mean to say that it will be right for everyone.

 The property you wish to buy may need a refurbishment before it’s rented out for instance and you may require a more specialist type of mortgage.